SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/README.md

 - Markdown language used for presenting the controls
 - Excel tool to present maturity levels, risk areas represented by the [NO MONKEY Security Matrix](https://github.com/NO-MONKEY/CBAS-SAP/blob/master/No_MONKEY_Security_Matrix.md), and implementation status

+Check our current released controls [here](https://github.com/NO-MONKEY/CBAS-SAP-SecurityMaturityModel/tree/master/Controls_en).

+We are continuously adding controls to cover the different maturity levels defined in the project.
+You can check our [projects](https://github.com/NO-MONKEY/CBAS-SAP-SecurityMaturityModel/projects/1) page to stay updated for upcoming controls.

 #### Control Header:

 - NIST Security Function